linkerd/rfc/active/0001-automated-releases.md

 Additionally, the member must "babysit" the individual steps in order to start the next one.
 This can be time consuming.

-Instead of addressing these points individually, the release process should be re-evaluated as a whole in order to utilize the CI workflow to automate the process where possible.

-Once the release process is changed, the responsible member will still be required to summarize the change notes and receive feedback by opening a pull request.
-Once that pull request is merged, the member will create a release tag which triggers the release process.
-From there, the building, testing, and uploading of the release artifacts will be automated.
-Once those steps complete, the member will send out announcement emails to the CNCF mailing lists.
+Once implemented, the release process will be:
+1. The responsible member opens a pull request that updates `CHANGES.md` with the relevant changes for the upcoming release.
+2. Once step `1` is merged, the member pushes a signed tag for the release.
+3. A workflow is triggered that builds the docker images and tags them with the step `2` release tag.
+Integration tests are run.
+If tests pass, a GitHub release and created the the release artifcats are uploaded.
+The hard-coded Linkerd version in [website](https://github.com/linkerd/website) is automatically updated so that the install script points to the release artifacts.
+4. The member sends out CNCF announcement emails.

 # Design proposal (Step 2)